 Packing bags for Paso

 Opportunity knocked in the form of an outrageously enticing offer: Pellot was presented with the chance to move to California and assist in opening the Allegretto Vineyard and Resort in Paso Robles.
 At first, the chef and bartender admits she was unsure about taking such a massive leap of faith.
 Puerto Rico had always been her beloved home.
-What was this Paso Robles all about place anyway?
+What was this Paso Robles all about the place anyway?
 She had only passed through wine country briefly on vacation.
 “I thought, 'What have I gotten myself into?'
-I was stressing because I was leaving an awesome job.
+I was stressed because I was leaving an awesome job.
 I worried if it was a mistake or not,” she said of grappling with such a big decision.
 “I wasn't married, no kids, so I said, 'What the hell.'
 I moved and came to Paso.”

 At Allegretto, Pellot worked as the bar manager, crafting the entire program from scratch.
 Not surprisingly, she quickly moved up the ladder from bar manager to restaurant manager to food and beverage manager.
 Pellot said she was working as a food and beverage manager, feeling frazzled and overworked when she finally got the itch to do her own thing.

-“Working for corporations for so long, it can be super draining.
+“Working for corporations for so long can be super draining.
 You have to go through ten thousand hoops just to buy a broom.
 It wears you out,” she said.
 “We were dreaming about our own place."
 When the chef says “we,” she means her industry friends (who we would be remiss not to mention).
 A trip to Puerto Rico with these pals—Tony Bennett, Andrew Brune, and Quin Cody—solidified in her mind the next steps (as she tells it, they all had the same dream to open their own restaurant).
 Around 2018, she and her fiancé were strolling around downtown Paso, yearning for a sign.
 They'd just bought a house and had bills to pay.

 “I didn't want to go back to a server or bartender.
 I love that, I went to school for it.
 But it's not what I am supposed to be doing,” Pellot said.
-“Then, my fiancé points behind me and I turn around and I see the 'for sale' sign.
+“Then, my fiancé points behind me and I turn around and see the 'for sale' sign.
 I looked at it and started laughing.
 I said 'We cannot do this, we don't have the money.
 And he said 'No, we are going to do this.'
 He called the number and four hours after that, we had the keys for the spot.”

 Dreams nearly dashed

 So, what kind of eatery would someone like Pellot and her friends dream up?
 Working with seasonal and local ingredients at Allegretto's onsite restaurant, Cello Ristorante & Bar, she knew what she could do with her own plant-forward menu.
 The chef also knew that a late-night hangout could fill an-ever growing need downtown.
 “When I came here I knew that Paso was this 'wine country,' and 'fresh.'
 I didn't know the other side: that everything closes at 8 pm.,” she said with a laugh.
 “That was definitely a culture shock.
 “The concept for the Alchemists' Garden quickly took shape: It would be a friendly, eclectic, late-night spot that served seasonal, globally-influenced food and cutting-edge cocktails late into the evening.
-“We wanted people to feel like they are dining inside-outside.
+“We wanted people to feel like they are dining inside outside.
 We added a bunch of greenery and plants around, We didn't want the restaurant to feel pretentious, but instead very welcoming, hip, clean and new,” Pellot added.

 A delicious rush

 It's a good thing Pellot kept her eyes on the prize.
 The public reaction to The Alchemists' Garden has been incredible, to say the least.
 The restaurant, featuring indoor and outdoor seating and an ample bar, continues to stay open till midnight or later—something not many downtown eateries can boast.
 The craziest part?
 People can actually be seen laughing and enjoining themselves far after 8 p.m.
-“We do last call for food at 11:45 pm., but people still stay later, till 1 a.m. or so,” Pellot said, adding that her sharable plates are a far cry from basic “bar food” or greasy burgers.
+“We do the last call for food at 11:45 pm., but people still stay later, till 1 a.m. or so,” Pellot said, adding that her sharable plates are a far cry from basic “bar food” or greasy burgers.

 “We have deep-fried stuff like fries, but you can also order a salad or vegetarian plate and feel better the next day,” she said.
 “Same thing with our cocktails: We squeeze our own juices; make our own cordials and simple syrups.
 We have five different types of ice.
 It makes things more complicated, but it also bumps us up to another level—something that was missing here in Paso Robles.”